-B.2 How Compliance Is Declared
+B.3 How Compliance of the Model Is Declared

-- The declaration of SMI-S compliance is made through the use of the server profile and the declaration of supported profiles. - Direct association between CIM Instances is made through instance of a CIM Association. - Indirect association between CIM Instance is made through more than one CIM Association. - SMI-S Compliance is assessed against CIM Instances that are directly or indirectly associated to the CIM Instance declared as part of the declaration of supported registered profiles.
+- The declaration of SMI-S compliance is made through the use of the Server Profile and the declaration of supported profiles. - Direct association between CIM Instances is made through instance of a CIM Association. - Indirect association between CIM Instance is made through more than one CIM Association. - SMI-S Compliance is assessed against CIM Instances that are directly or indirectly associated to the CIM Instance declared as part of the declaration of supported registered profiles.
 These CIM Instances comprise the compliance test set. - All CIM Instances / CIM Classes included in the compliance test set for whom compliance rules are defined in SMI-S or for superclasses thereof shall be themselves be compliant to the rules defined in SMI-S. - Compliance tests on a superclass of a given CIM Instance are limited to the attributes and behaviors defined for the superclass.

-B.3 The Server Profile and Compliance
+B.4 The Server Profile and Compliance

 Compliance is declared by the implementation of the Server Profile.
-All profiles require the Server profile.
-The server profile defines the means by which a SMI-S Client determines the profiles and subprofiles supported and the ComputerSystems associated. (see Storage Management Technical Specification, Part 2 Common Profiles, 1.4.0 Rev 6 Clause 41: Server Profilefor more details.)
+All profiles require the Server Profile.
+The Server Profile defines the means by which a SMI-S Client determines the profiles and subprofiles supported and the ComputerSystems associated. (see Storage Management Technical Specification, Part 2 Common Profiles, 1.5.0 Rev 6 Clause 40: "Server Profile" for more details.)

-B.3.1 Example
+B.4.1 Example

 A CIM Agent for Vendor X declares compliance to the Array Profile and the Pool Manipulation Capabilities, and Setting Subprofile through the Server Profile.
 Once the association (via the ElementConformsToProfile association) is made to from the Array Profile declaration to the ComputerSystem that realizes the Array Profile, then compliance tests begin testing compliance.
 Vendor X decided to extend the StorageVolume class with additional properties.
 StorageVolume is associated to the ComputerSystem via SystemDevice association.
-ComputerSystem, StorageVolume, and SystemDevice are defined in SMI-S as required CIM elements (see Storage Management Technical Specification, Part 3 Block Devices, 1.4.0 Rev 6, 4.8 "CIM Elements").
+ComputerSystem, StorageVolume, and SystemDevice are defined in SMI-S as required CIM elements (see Storage Management Technical Specification, Part 3 Block Devices, 1.5.0 Rev 6 Table 2, "CIM Elements for Array").